-The Dean’s Award for Research Excellence (DARE) - Undergraduate is intended to provide opportunities for undergraduate students to engage in research projects supervised by LA&PS faculty members.
-The purpose of the Award is to connect students and faculty via the faculty member’s research project, which will be undertaken during the Summer Term.
+The Dean’s Award for Research Excellence (DARE) provides opportunities for Liberal Arts & Professional Studies (LA&PS) undergraduate students to engage in research projects supervised by faculty members over the Summer Term.

 - receive one-on-one mentoring from a faculty member;